hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 These examples show that a driving force behind the rise of the tourism industry of pilgrimage financial gain, and as those providers of services and goods catering to the growing desires of pilgrims as the competition created luxurious experiences. just how important the tourism industry that arose from pilgrimage.

+#### intro to next section
+While the research above mention a few cases of neutral action of the authorities towards pilgrimage, in order to asses their disposition it is necessary to review more specific/other cases of both positive and negative reactions. cases of their involvement with pilgrimage.

 ### Authorities Response to Pilgrimage

 ##### Ōyama Cult (Hisashi, Edo, Shimosa) ( #Ambros_2008)
-In Ambros's research (2008) of the pilgrimage to Ōyama, a popular shrine in the Kanto region, she argues that the community-building aspects pilgrimage reinforced social harmony, therefore, the bakufu was not against it.
+In Ambros's research (2008)

+Ambros concludes that the pilgrimage to Ōyama, a popular shrine in the Kanto region, she argues that the community-building aspects pilgrimage reinforced social harmony, therefore, the bakufu was not against it.
 "The few regulations that pertained to it were not so much meant to limit the pilgrimage to Ōyama but more to ensure that pilgrims did not extend their pilgrimages unduly and maintained order on their journeys" (Ambros 2008, 173).

 This increase in commerce brought by tourism from the pilgrims was not lost on the bakufu, she argues.

 when the Ōyama clergy was supported by the bakufu authorities when they faced the **dispute in 1660s** (ibid, 90).
-"The regional make-up of the pilgrims reflects the overall distribution of Hachidayū’s parishes, which were concentrated in southeastern Musashi, Edo, and Shimōsa; therefore, the highest number of visitors (about 85 percent) came from these regions" (Ambros 2008, 163)

 An important point observed by Ambros is that how a pilgrimage is conducted affects how the bakufu authorities react to it.
 She points out that both the bakufu and the regional communities did not seek to prevent journeys to Ōyama, "unless pilgrims either were behaving in wasteful ways or extended their journeys to too many sacred sites" (ibid, 161).
-In looking at the make-up of Ōyama pilgrims, she observes that they were largely from parishes or fraternities, and thus were not *nukemairi*, EXPLANATION.
+In looking at the make-up of Ōyama pilgrims, she observes that they were largely from parishes or fraternities.
+These groups

 "Confraternity members pooled their funds to finance the pilgrimage, and therefore the pilgrims were not a burden on communities along the route but fueled the regional economy" (ibid, 16).
-She argues that this is an important distinguishing difference in pilgrimage, and why the authorities supported Ōyama.
+She argues that this is an important distinguishing difference in pilgrimage, and why the authorities supported Ōyama. and thus were not *nukemairi*, EXPLANATION.

+In detailing the history of the religious groups, there are cases where the

 %%"Long pilgrimages or impoverished travelers run counter to orderly ideals of bakufu while pilgrimages like Ōyama reinforced social structures" (ibid, PAGE)%%